fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/08_constructors.md

 **initialization order**

-It's important to note that initialization is always executed in regards to member declaration order, not how the list itself is written
+It's important to note that initialization is always executed in regards to member declaration order, not how the list itself is written.

 ```c++
 class order